FinbarL/INFT3500_A1/INFT3500/README.md

 2. What does the 'update order details' look like?
 (UML Diagram)
 3. I currently don't allow the user to update the genre, is this okay?
 4. Whats the actual MVP?
 Is it just the business scenarios?
-5. Do we need to actually have email integration?
+~~5.
+Do we need to actually have email integration?~~

-TODO:
-- Admins can create new users, include setting isAdmin and isStaff
-- Email verification and account recovery (forgot password)
+5. I have implemented a automatic password reset, is this enough?
+6. Do we need support adding multiple sources?

+### **TODO:**

+## Implementation:
+- Implement modals/some kind of popup for confirmations/errors etc.
+- Fix changing Genre/Source
+- Add Validation to all forms
+  - Address line contains letters and numbers
-- User Order History
+  - Emails
-- Show all items in the admin product view
+  - Post code contains only numbers
+  - State selected from dropdown list
+- Create a conistent color theme for store (use bootstrap color variables? i.e. primary/secondary warning etc.)
+- Ensure page is responsive to different screen sizes
+- Implement tooltips

+## Documentation:
+- UI Wireframes
+- ER Diagram